 Are CT scans safe?

-It’s thought exposure to radiation during CT scans could slightly increase your chances of developing cancer many years later, although this risk is thought to be very small (less than 1 in 2,000).
+It is thought exposure to radiation during CT scans could slightly increase your chances of developing cancer many years later, although this risk is thought to be very small (less than 1 in 2,000).

 Talk to your doctor or radiographer about the potential risks beforehand if you have any concerns.

-Specialist Cardiac CT Scans
+Specialist Cardiac CT scans

 How do I get this?